pvcraven/arcade_book/source/chapters/27_searching/searching.rst

 This is similar to the ``/`` operator, but will only return integer results.
 For example, ``11 // 2`` would give 5 as an answer, rather than 5.5.

-Starting at line 25, the program checks to see if the guess is high, low, or correct.
+Starting at line 17, the program checks to see if the guess is high, low, or correct.
 If the guess is low, the lower bound is moved up to just past the guess.
 If the guess is too high, the upper bound is moved just below the guess.
 If the answer has been found, ``found`` is set to ``True`` ending the search.

-With a number between 1 and 100, a person can reasonably guess that on average with the linear search, a program will have to check 50 of them before finding the element.
+With the a list of 100 elements, a person can reasonably guess that on average with the linear search, a program will have to check 50 of them before finding the element.
 With the binary search, on average you'll still need to do about seven guesses.
 In an advanced algorithms course